verygoodgraphics/vgg_runtime/README.md

 # VGG Runtime

-VGG Runtime is an implementation of [VGG Specs](https://docs.verygoodgraphics.com/specs/overview) with cross-platform rendering and scripting capabilities.
+VGG Runtime is an implementation of [VGG Specs](https://docs.verygoodgraphics.com/specs/overview) with cross-platform vector graphics rendering and user interaction capabilities.
+It accepts any file conforming to the VGG Specs as input.

-VGG Runtime supports reading and rendering of `.daruma` files, which you can use [VGG Command-line tool](https://github.com/verygoodgraphics/vgg_cli) to convert from other design files.
+>  NOTE A `.daruma` file is one such type of input that you can convert from other design files using the [VGG Command-line tool](https://github.com/verygoodgraphics/vgg_cli).

 ## Cross Platform Support